rainjs/rainjs/doc/source/server/error_pages.rst

 .............

 As a convention, this component is named `error_pages` and the platform will always use the latest version.
-However, you can override this behaviour in the `server.conf` file using the following configuration options (version is optional and if it isn't specified the latest version will be used):
+However, you can override this behavior in the `server.conf` file using the following configuration options (version is optional and if it isn't specified the latest version will be used):

 .. code-block:: javascript